WlodekM/scratch-text-coding-thingy/README.md

 # SLTLCC
 Scratch-Like Trans-Language Cross-Compiler

-a tool with no pronouncable acronym
+a tosh-like programming language with no pronounceable acronym